Old-Fashioned Vintage Christmas Candy Recipes

 - Cake Pan ( 9″ by 9″)

-In case you missed this post, You Don’t Want or Need Christmas Gifts
+In case you missed this post, You Don’t want or need Christmas Gifts

 Vintage Christmas Candy Recipes

 Christmas and candy seem so natural to be used in the same sentence.
 You can’t have one without the other and still call Christmas a special time of year.
 I know we all should try to watch what we eat during the holidays, and I get it.
-But being with family and having treats we usually don’t see during the rest of the year make the time unique and memorable.
+But being with family and having treats we usually don’t see during the rest of the year makes the time unique and memorable.
 So, try out these tasty recipes and cherish every minute as you share them with those you love.

 1. Chocolate Almond Bar Candy by Leanne L.